andrewhosgood/jquery.a11y/README.md

 ####.accessible-text-block
 Put this class on any tag which may (in the future) require differing contrasts.
 This class is currently applied to all accessible text blocks created by a11y_text.

+####.a11y-hideable
+Put this class on any tag that is not normally in the tab index but should be explicitly removed from it on popups.
+Such as youtube iframe tags.

 ######INTERNALLY APPLIED